radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## (D)TLS requirements

-[^src_6614_2_3]

-[^src_6614_2_3]: Source: Mainly RFC6614, Section 2.3, Items 1 and 2, but without peer authentication models (in next section) or unnecessary text (e.g. MTI cipher suites, we just rely on the TLS cipher suites.
-Maybe explicitly mention that the MTI ciphers from TLS are also mandatory for this?)

 As defined in {{portusage}}, RAIDUS/(D)TLS clients must establish a (D)TLS session immediately upon connecting to a new server.

 RADIUS/(D)TLS has no notion of negotiating (D)TLS in an ongoing communication.